pradeeptosarkar/dotRead/README.md

 ### Install Dependencies

-Next, install the dependencies by running the following command in the `gitread` repo. we recommend using `yarn` but you can install using `npm` too
+Next, install the dependencies by running the following command in the `dotRead` repo. we recommend using `yarn` but you can install using `npm` too

 ```bash
 yarn install